 Though this is perhaps the most famous record of a “Bigfoot sighting” on October Mountain, it is certainly not the only one.
 The mountain has been the focus of paranormal investigations, spooky documentaries, and eyebrow-raising stories of weird and wild creatures.
 See the above info on the West Branch Chapel Cemetery for more information.

-Various trails, including Felton Pond Connector Trail and Gorge Trail, Intermediate to Difficult
+Various trails, including Felton Pond Connector Trail and Gorge Trail, Moderate to Difficult.

 October Mountain State Forest.
 317 Woodland Road, Lee, Mass